RFarrow9/Younify/README.md

 * yt_frontend - code in progress for GUI

+* alchemy - handles azure shardification and database requests

+* filehandler - handles files?
+This will be useful for parsing existing libraries for spotify transfer

 Enhancements
 =========

 We could use this code to harvest + unify spotify with current media libraries that exist in file form as well.
+Use proper threading techniques
+Pickle temp files
+Look at migrating temp files into azure
+Azure shardification by user?
+How do we identify the user?
+Handle the spotify song limit?
+Still only 10k?
+Develop the website to be less crap